Immunoglobulin treatment

 • How I treat primary immunodeficiency

-Three hypothetical scenarios in which patients present with Inborn Errors of Immunity (IEI) highlight the complexities of treating patients with immunological conditions.
+Three hypothetical scenarios in which patients present with inborn errors of immunity (IEI) highlight the complexities of treating patients with immunological conditions.

 Haematology